 The International Relations major is an interdisciplinary area of study.
 It is the study of the interaction between people, private groups, and sovereign governments.
-The main level of analysis in this major is states, but because of the current gradual increase of the importance of the political role of non-state-actors such as international organizations and private groups, studying broader political actors and environment become essential for developing a better understanding of international affairs.
+The main level of analysis in this major is states, but because of the current gradual increase of the importance of the political role of non-state-actors such as international organizations and private groups, studying broader political actors and environment becomes essential for developing a better understanding of international affairs.

-At the University of Sharjah, our undergraduate students learn to analyze the relation between different actors across international boundaries bearing in mind the environments--culture, religion, demography, geography, and technology—that influence the decisions of those actors.
+At the University of Sharjah, our undergraduate students learn to analyze relations between different actors across international boundaries, bearing in mind the environments--culture, religion, demography, geography, and technology—that influence the decisions of those actors.
 Our International Relations (IR) students are regularly sent on scientific field trips to help them build a bridge between the study of theories and how those theories apply to reality.
 They meet decision makers from all around the world who share experiences with our students and help them establish more sophisticated analytical skills.